avielfedida/Code-Highlighter/README.md

 bower install code-highlighter
 ```

-Or would you prefer a cdn: `//cdn.jsdelivr.net/code-highlighter/1.2.1/code-highlighter.min.js`
+Or would you prefer a cdn: `//cdn.jsdelivr.net/code-highlighter/1.3.0/code-highlighter.min.js`

-After reading this brief installation, you should read the rest of the sections because the following examples **doesn't** reflect the full power of this framework and help you avoid any future misconceptions.
+After reading this brief installation, you should read the rest of the sections because the following examples **doesn't** reflect the full power this framework offers, moreover moreover you'll avoid any future misconceptions.

 Simply include `code-highlighter.min.js` anywhere within your page and add: